Junri Namigata

-Junri Namigata (波形 純理, Namigata Junri) is a Japanese professional tennis player.
+Junri Namigata (波形 純理, Namigata Junri) is a Japanese tennis player.
 Her career-high WTA singles ranking is 105, which she reached in February 2011.
 Her career-high doubles ranking is 101, achieved May 2015.

 Early life and amateur career

 Namigata was born in Koshigaya, Saitama Prefecture and started playing tennis when she was six years old.
 She completed elementary school at a school in Koshigaya and won a regional tournament when in the third grade.
 She attended Fujimura Girls' Junior High School and Horikoshi High School in Tokyo.
 In September 1997, when still in junior high school, she made her first appearance in an ITF doubles tournament.
 In her first year of high school, she reached the round of 16 at the All Japan Tennis Championship and won the All Japan Junior Championship title in her final year of high school.
 She enrolled in the School of Social Sciences at Waseda University and in 2001 won the intercollegiate doubles title, was runner-up in the singles title, and was a member of the Waseda team that took out the team event.
 In 2004, she won the intercollegiate singles title and also won her first ITF doubles titles in October.